- Don't drive in bike lanes, even to pass another vehicle

 - Give cyclists at least 3 feet of room

-- Allow cyclists to enter driving lane when necessary
+- Allow cyclists to enter the driving lane

 - Always use turn signals

 - Drive cautiously and without distractions

 - Right / Left Hook: A motorist turns, cutting off or hitting the cyclist going straight.

 - Head On: A motorist hits an oncoming cyclist who is riding against traffic

 - Side Swipe: A motorist going straight hits the cyclist riding alongside the motor vehicle.

 - Failure to Stop: A motorist crossing an intersection hits a cyclist traveling on the cross street.

 - Ride-Out: A motorist hits a cyclist while either entering or existing a driveway, side street or parking spot.